ccnmaastricht/CNI_toolbox/README.md

 This software was developed with MATLAB R2017a and access to the full suite of MATLAB add-on packages.
 Some of these packages may be required to run the software.

 ## Installation
 There are two options for installing the toolbox.
-Either download the toolbox file [Computational Neuroimaging Toolbox.mltbx](https://github.com/MSenden/CNI_toolbox/raw/master/Computational%20Neuroimaging%20Toolbox.mltbx), navigate to the downloaded file within matlab and then execute the following command:
+Either download the toolbox file [Computational Neuroimaging Toolbox.mltbx](https://github.com/MSenden/CNI_toolbox/raw/master/Computational%20Neuroimaging%20Toolbox.mltbx), navigate to the downloaded file within Matlab and then execute the following command:

 ```Matlab
 matlab.addons.toolbox.installToolbox('Computational Neuroimaging Toolbox.mltbx');